brooks42/pkto/README.md

 ### Evolution

 Evolve - An activated ability that turns the card over, just like transform.
-Double-faced Pokémon cards have the same abilities on both sides (minus the evolve ability), only their power, toughness, and name are different.
+Double-faced Pokémon cards have the same abilities on both sides (minus the evolve ability); only their power, toughness, and name are different.
 Pokémon with Evolve act just like any other double-faced cards.
 [See this link for more info](https://mtg.fandom.com/wiki/Double-faced_card).

 Evolve From - An alternate casting cost very similar to mutate from Ikoria, but it targets a specific Pokémon.
 They evolve into the Pokémon on top plus all non-evolve abilities from under it.
 Pokémon with Evolve From act just like any other merged permanents.
 [See this link for more info](https://mtg.fandom.com/wiki/Merge).